 - Bring in new volunteers every year.
 Recruitment is a never-ending process! - Elect officers annually to allow people the opportunity to step up to leadership roles, and equally importantly, to allow established leaders to exit gracefully when they wish to. - Consider limiting terms to no more than 2 years in the same officer position, to avoid over-reliance on one person.
-(If volunteers are in short supply, you could rotate your existing officers to different positions so you have more than one person who knows how to do each role). - Consider having regular regional meetings where you bring together Hometown Pride volunteers from different communities to swap ideas and cheer each other on
+(If you're short on volunteers, you could rotate your existing officers to new roles). - Consider having regular regional meetings where you bring together Hometown Pride volunteers from different communities to swap ideas and cheer each other on.